Bob Bryar: Early life and career

 Robert Cory Bryar was born in Chicago, Illinois, on December 31, 1979.
 He began playing drums at the age of four, and when he later joined his school bands, he chose to play the instrument.
 Throughout his life up until high school, Bryar participated in his school's jazz band, marching band, and orchestra.
 Once he reached high school, he quit participating in school bands, believing that nobody took them seriously.
 He began playing as part of a separate jazz band, which would mainly play at parties and coffee shops.
 He later joined a punk rock band, and a King Crimson cover band as their second drummer.

 One of Bryar's main influences was Rush drummer Neil Peart.
 According to Bryar, whenever he practiced drumming at the time, he would have Rush music playing in the background and try to keep up, and that his experience from doing so taught him more about drumming than any lesson he took.
 He also claimed that, eventually, he learned how to play every Rush song on drums, and that this accomplishment "continued through [his] drumming days".
+Another one of his inspirations was jazz fusion drummer Dave Weckl.

 After the King Crimson cover band, Bryar formed his own punk rock band.
 He stated that, at the time, he believed that a band had to perform as much as possible.
 This conflicted with the lives of his bandmates, and Bryar gave up on the band.
 Afterwards, Bryar studied for a degree in sound engineering at the University of Florida.
 He later became the audio engineer of the House of Blues in Chicago, where he worked for a couple of years.
-Starting in 2000, he joined the crews of several touring bands, also as a audio engineer.
+Starting in 2000, he joined the crews of several touring bands, also as an audio engineer.
 These bands included the Used and Thrice.
 He also served as a tour manager.